Activities such as tattooing, piercing and body modification are considered to be public health risk activities.

 - View the Public Health Risk Activity Premises registration form (PDF)

 Note: Your premises must first be looked at by an Officer; then, you can complete the registration form above.
+The fees for registration and inspection can be viewed in Council's Schedule of Fees and Charges (PDF).

 It is against the law to tattoo or do body modification on someone under 18 years old.